 On the other hand, some healthcare environments aren’t as welcoming of opinions from nurses, especially rookie ones.
 If this is the case, you’ll want to know about it before you accept a position.
 This information could impact your final decision about your future place of employment, and at the very least, it can help you set expectations should you decide to accept a job offer.

 #5.
 Is there potential for growth in this role?

-This is another of the dual purpose nursing interview questions to ask employers.
+Another dual-purpose nursing interview question to ask employers.
 First, asking about advancement opportunities demonstrates your interest in growing professionally, which is almost always a good thing.
 It communicates to your hiring manager that you’ll be the kind of nurse they can count on to take on bigger responsibilities when necessary and go the extra mile to succeed in your nursing role.
 Essentially, this is one of the new nurse interview questions that makes a good impression.